-Everyone has come across the terms ‘lawyer’ and ‘advocate’ and have thought of them as synonymous with each other.
+Everyone has come across the terms ‘lawyer’ and ‘advocate’ and has thought of them as synonymous with each other.
 In the legal domain, lawyers and advocates are the professionals who are responsible for proving legal redressal in the court of law.
 Although these two words are very often interchanged, there are some basic differences that set them apart.
 This article is geared towards elucidating the distinction between a lawyer and an advocate, for a layman to understand!

 Who is a Lawyer?